-Teachers will not receive pay progression if their performance in the previous year did not meet requirements, taking into account identified conduct or capability issues and appraisal outcome.
+1. Teachers will not receive pay progression if their performance in the previous year did not meet requirements, taking into

 Schools may wish to consider adding the attendance criteria below to bring teachers in line with support staff.
-However, this element is at particular variance with the Professional Associations' stance and may therefore be robustly challenged.
+However, this element is at particular variance with the Professional Associations' stance who may expect to be consulted over this inclusion, and may, therefore, be robustly challenged.